-The Basic package supports one website, unlimited members, and the course builder add-on, so it’s a solid choice for music teachers who are just starting their first membership sites.
+The Basic package supports one website, unlimited members, and the course builder add-on, so it’s a solid choice if you're just starting your first online business.

 Once you’ve registered and chosen your plan, you’ll be sent to a Downloads page where you can grab the plugin as a zip file.
 Then, navigate to the Plugins section of your WordPress dashboard, and click on Add New.
 Select the MemberPress zip file and the plugin will install.